own3d/docs/docs/docs/extensions/designing-extensions.md

 ![app detail page](../../images/extensions-detail-page.png)

+Sizes and formats of screenshots and other materials:

+- Screenshots: 1024x768px and in .png or .jpg format
+- Discovery Image: 500x250px, and in .png or .jpg format (no transparency)
+- Icon: 40x40px, and in .png or .jpg format

 ## UI Recommendations

 When designing the user interface (UI) for your OWN3D Extension, it's important to consider the following